erihsu/def_parser/README.md

 DEF Specification Parser based on nom

 ## Syntax
-The **DEF(Design Exchange Format)** syntax definition is carrried out by **Cadence, Inc** in lef/def reference.
+The **DEF(Design Exchange Format)** syntax definition is carrried out by **Cadence Design System, Inc** in lef/def reference.
 Standard DEF file can contain following sections and there is no order requirement of each section.

 ```
 [ VERSION statement ]